jameslavrenz/notebooks/UndergraduateCoreDefinitionsInMath.md

 ## Field

-A commutative ring where every nonzero element has an inverse.
+A commutative ring where every nonzero element has a multiplicative inverse.

 ---